- Purchase the complete Expat Arrivals Malaysia Guide (PDF)

 Are there good schools in Malaysia?

-Malaysia has an excellent education system and expats will have a wide range of options when it comes to schooling for their children.
-Due to the language barrier and numerous bureaucratic obstacles, most expats choose to send their children to international schools.
+Malaysia has a good education system and expats will have a wide range of options when it comes to schooling for their children.
+Owing to the language barrier and numerous bureaucratic obstacles, most expats choose to send their children to international schools.
 There is a good selection of international schools in Malaysia, mostly based in Kuala Lumpur.
 These cater to various nationalities, with the majority offering the British curriculum, and others following the International Baccalaureate programme.